My name is Flora Goldenberg. I am a fully licensed tour guide in Paris, I work with Louvre Museum as a tour animator for more than a decade.

 The french jewish society was known for their refined taste in Art, for their generosity and their donations to the School of the Louvre, to the French national museums, to the building of private synagogues in Paris and many more.

 What happened to all the paintings and sculptures during the war?

-When I guide in the Louvre, my tourists often ask me what happened to all the paintings and sculptures during the war.
+When I guide in the Louvre, my curious guests often ask me what happened to all the paintings and sculptures during the war.

-How did he organise the salvation of The French masterpieces ?
+How did he organised the salvation of The French masterpieces ?

 At the end of the 1930-s Jaujard was convinced a Second World War would break out and from 1938 started organizing what would become the most important project of his life: moving 4000 art objects into a hiding place so the Germans would not be able to steal them.

 During one year he set up a plan and in September 1939 took the paintings out of their frames, put the statues in wooden boxes and rolled up the biggest paintings as if they were tapestries.

 The packing of the art objects was done by workers of the Louvre museum, students at the famous art school, École du Louvre, as well as a number of workers that were dispatched from the very beautiful and chic department store called: La Samaritaine*(see below)